uvdesk/wordpress/readme.txt

 UVdesk Free Helpdesk is open-source software and is made to be extended.
 To reduce zip size and optimize the code, we have added minified css and js assets but developers can find non-minified (un-compressed) sources at our public ([github repository](https://github.com/uvdesk/wordpress/)) here.

+== External Services ==

+This plugin uses Google reCAPTCHA to protect forms from spam and abuse by ensuring that form submissions are made by real users.
+It sends the following data to Google when the form containing reCAPTCHA is loaded or submitted:

+User’s IP address
+Browser and device information
+The content and context of the current page (e.g., page URL) User interaction data (mouse movements, clicks, etc.)

+This data is used by Google to determine whether the user is a human or a bot.
+The service is provided by Google LLC.

+Google reCAPTCHA Terms of Service
+Google Privacy Policy

+This integration is necessary to reduce spam and automated abuse on your website.

 == Screenshots ==